google/WebFundamentals/src/content/en/fundamentals/progressive-web-apps/app-shell.md

 that on subsequent loads, only new or changed data is retrieved, instead of having to load everything.

-Assume you are building a simple blog reader.
-The components of a simple app shell include:

-* HTML/CSS/JavaScript for the "skeleton" of your user interface
-* Navigation UI and logic
-* The code to display posts after they are retrieved from the server (and store them locally using a storage mechanism like IndexedDB)

 Your `index.html` file in your work directory should look something like the following code.
-This is a subset of the actual contents and is not a complete index file:
+This is a subset of the actual contents and is not a complete index file.
+Let's look at what it contains.

+* HTML and CSS for the "skeleton" of your user interface complete with navigation and content placeholders.
+* An external JavaScript file (app.js) for handling navigation and UI logic as well as the code to display posts retrieved from the server and store them locally using a storage mechanism like IndexedDB.
+* A web app manifest and service worker loader to enable off-line capabilities.

     <!DOCTYPE html>
     <html>